codeangler/vpc-endpoints-lab/verify-interface.md

 3. Interface Endpoint Policy allows the "sqs:SendMessage","sqs:ReceiveMessage" and "sqs:DeleteMessage" API calls to be made to a specific SQS queue by identities within the AWS account only.
 4. SQS Resource Policy.
 The SQS Queue Resource Policy allows the "sqs:SendMessage","sqs:ReceiveMessage" and "sqs:DeleteMessage" API calls to be made to a the SQS queue only when they mee the condition of occurring via the Interface Endpoint.

-**Result:** The effect of this security configuration is that SQS interactions is that the "sqs:SendMessage","sqs:ReceiveMessage" and "sqs:DeleteMessage" API calls can only occur via the endpoint and access to endpoint is restricted bothby a network control (security grou) and by an IAM control (an endpoint policy).
+**Result:** The effect of this security configuration is that SQS interactions is that the "sqs:SendMessage","sqs:ReceiveMessage" and "sqs:DeleteMessage" API calls can only occur via the endpoint and access to endpoint is restricted bothby a network control (security group) and by an IAM control (endpoint policy).